-In which case, overtime rates are paid for those hours worked in excess of seven.
+In which case, overtime rates will be paid for those hours worked in excess of seven, unless the agreed hours of work on the day the overtime is worked is more than seven.
 Both ordinary hours worked and approved overtime are recorded on the employee's attendance record in MyHR.

-12. The maximum credit or debit that may be carried from one settlement period to the next is 15 hours.
-At the end of each settlement period, credits in excess of 15 hours are forfeited, and debits in excess of 15 hours will be debited against accrued recreation leave or taken as leave without pay where the employee has no accrued recreation leave entitlement.
+13. The maximum credit or debit that may be carried from one settlement period to the next is 15 hours.
+At the end of each settlement period, credits in excess of 15 hours are forfeited, and debits in excess of 15 hours will be debited against accrued annual leave or taken as leave without pay where the employee has no accrued annual leave entitlement.
 Supervisors must make every effort to ensure that an employee does not consistently or unreasonably forfeit excess credit hours.

-16. Except in the circumstances detailed in 8, and where employees are working standard hours, overtime will not be paid for any time worked within the span of hours 7.00 am to 7.00 pm Monday to Friday inclusive.
+19. Except in the circumstances detailed in paragraph 9, overtime will not be paid for any time worked within an employee's ordinary or rostered span of hours.

-17. An employee is not entitled to claim time worked as overtime unless the work was authorised as overtime by their supervisor.
+20. An employee is not entitled to claim time worked as overtime unless the work was authorised as overtime.
 Where an employee elects to work more than seven hours in any one day, no right to overtime payment exists.

 - Where an employee intended to work on a particular day but did not do so and later applied for leave, a seven hour debit to their leave entitlement applies and their attendance record will show them as being on seven hours approved leave for the day; and

 - Where an employee worked on a particular day and applied for leave for part of that working day, the debit against their leave entitlement will be seven hours less the number of hours worked on that day.
 Their attendance record will show them as being partly on duty and partly on approved leave for the day and the total hours for the day will be seven.